 - Poor soil: Like most plants, grasses grow best in rich, well-draining soil.
 Soils that are too sandy and loose or too dense with clay will rarely grow great lawns.
 The answer is often to amend the soil through regular topdressing with compost or a good-quality topsoil.

 - Wrong choice of grass species: Commercial mixes of lawn grass seed are typically blends of several types of grass seed, such as rye grass, Kentucky bluegrass and fescues.
-Sometimes, these mixes aren't appropriate for your circumstances.
-Planting with grass more precisely tailored to your conditions can greatly improve your lawn.
+Sometimes, these mixes aren't appropriate for your growing zone or specific site conditions.
+Planting with grass more precisely tailored to your climate can greatly improve your lawn.

 It's possible that your location just isn't suitable for traditional grass seed.
 If you very much like your dense shade trees or your evergreens that create acidic soil conditions, it may be nearly impossible to grow a picture-perfect lawn.
-Increasingly, homeowners are creating lawns using clover — which has very low water needs and actually adds nitrogen to the soil— or other ground-cover plants, such as ajuga, pachysandra or violets.
+Increasingly, homeowners are creating lawns using clover (Trifolium repens, USDA zones 3-10)— which has very low water needs and actually adds nitrogen to the soil— or other ground-cover plants, such as bugleweed, (Ajuga reptans, USDA zones 3-10), pachysandra (Pachysandra spp., USDA zones 5-9) or violets (Viola sororia, USDA zones 3-7).
+The downside to these turfgrass alternatives is that they're considered invasive plants in some areas; check with your local cooperative extension service to determine their suitability in your yard.

 Fighting Lawn Weeds